nasibhuseynzade/football-stats-pipeline/README.md

 - Second Experiment - Transforming matches data to a teams standing table
 - Third Experiment - Team standing table with a daily scheduler
 - Fourth Expeeriment - Loading to AWS S3 bucket
+- Fifth Experiment - Loading to aws s3 with airflow (not done yet)
+- Sixth Experiment - Loading to SQL
+- Lambda Handler function - Connecting to the website with API Gateway

 ## Features
 - Extract match data from the Football Data API.